MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-function.md

 ## Permissions

-This command requires [Database Admin or Function Admin](../management/access-control/role-based-access-control.md) permissions.
+This command requires at least [Function Admin](../management/access-control/role-based-access-control.md) permissions.
 The principal that creates the function is automatically made a Function Admin.

 ## Syntax